voschezang/coding-handbook/goals-planning-strategy.md

 Review & report in order to maximize learning.

+### Template: Risks

+List the major risks and estimate their exposure (probability and probability of materialization).
+Consider both:

+- Threads (external)
+- Vulnerabilities (internal)

+Use this to decide to invest in mitigation.
+See [management-principles](management-principles.md).

-### Template 2: Desired States
+### Template: Desired States

 Start with a number of categories or themes.
-E.g. security, incident management, operations efficiency).
+E.g. security, incident management, operations or efficiency.
 For each one, define the current state and the desired state.

 - Emphasize the *problem* with the current state.
 - The desired state is not necessarily a *target*, but rather an *idealistic outcome*.